wptrainingteam/learn-wp-content/tutorials/wp-multisite-04-developing.md

 }
 ```

+All of this is possible from just one functions.php file inside of a single child theme.

 ## Developing plugins

-Like themes, most plugin functionality will work the same in a single site as well as a multisite.
+As discussed, most plugin functionality will work the same in a single site as well as a multisite.
 Functions like register_post_type or get_posts will function in the same way, just in the scope of the specific site in question.

 However, there are two things to consider when developing plugins for multisite.